leodeslf/leaf/summs/ux/ux-foundations-ixd/introductory_psychology.md

 #### Victor Vroom - Expectancy theory

 * Expectancy: "If I put forth the effort necessary, then I will perform well".
-* Instrumentality: "If I perform well, then I will receive and outcome".
+* Instrumentality: "If I perform well, then I will receive an outcome".
 * Valence: "If I value the outcome, then I will be motivated to put forth the effort necessary".

 #### ERG theory

 * Existence: basic survival and safety.
-* Relatedness: establishing and manteining interpersonal relationships.
+* Relatedness: establishing and maintaining interpersonal relationships.
 * Growth: intrinsic desire for personal development and self-esteem.

-## Atention and Memory
+## Attention and Memory

 ### Attention